-Professionals Answer Your Top 3 Concerns About Installing Shutters In New Brunswick, NJ01/27/2016Mike Horn Day in and day out, my team gets questions about how to install shutters in New Brunswick.
+Professionals Answer Your Top 3 Concerns About Installing Shutters In New Brunswick, NJ01/27/2016Mike Horn Day in and day out, we get questions about how to install shutters in New Brunswick.
 How do shutters fit my window’s special shape?
 How does Sunburst Shutters install shutters on a window with a crank?
 Does a security system affect how the shutters are installed?
-I’ve come across all of these concerns previously and much more.
+I’ve come across all of these concerns previously.
 And I want you to know that when completed by our skilled specialists, installing plantation shutters doesn’t interfere with how the window operates, the security of your home, or your window’s shape.
 Here are the top three concerns about installing shutters in New Brunswick, and how our specialists handle them.
-1. How Does Your Window’s Shape Affect Shutter Installation?
+1. How Does Your Window’s Shape Impact Shutter Installation?
 Your windows may come in all sizes and shapes: triangle, rectangle, circle, arch, octagon, and more.
 The question is how to install shutters (that are usually rectangular) on uniquely shaped windows?
 Our specialists measure your window’s dimensions, noting each and every corner, arch, curve, or angle.
 Next, we enter the specifications into advanced software to make a template for the shutter that accurately matches your window.
 Now, the shutter frame’s edges follow your window’s curve.
 And once they’ve been installed, your shutter louvers can be operational across the entire window - no matter its shape.
 That’s right.
 You won’t be left with arch window shutters aren’t functional.
 And the shutters make the shape of the window pop!
 2. How Does The Way The Window Operates Impact Shutter Installation?
 Installing shutters on a window doesn’t affect the window operation.
 Windows that open with a crank, tilt, or slide can all take plantation shutters.
 That’s because plantation shutters are custom-made to the specific type of window in your home.
 Where the shutter frame is installed (either inside the window opening or outside of it) is completely based on how the window functions.
 If the window uses a crank, the shutter frame is likely mounted on the outside.
 The same goes for windows that tilt in.
 But windows that slide commonly have the shutter frame installed on the inside of the window opening.
-The window’s shape, the depth of the windowsill, and the clearance available above and below the window also factor into the shutter frame type you choose.
+The clearance available above and below the window, the window’s shape, and how deep the windowsill is also factor into the shutter frame type you choose.
 Our specialists consider the window opening’s depth, the existing window casing’s size, the clearance available above and below the window, and the shape of the window.
 Then, we fashion and install your shutter frame to your window’s specifications.
-3. Does A Security System Impact Shutter Installation?
+3. Does A Security System Impact The Shutter Installation Process?
 Your security system effectively protects your family from thefts.
 When installing shutters on your windows, find out the sort of sensor you have in that room.
-If the motion detector is directly on the window frame or the window itself, installing shutters won’t trigger the alarm or alter its performance.
-That’s because the shutters aren’t in the way of the sensor’s signal.
+If the motion detector is directly on the window frame or the window itself, installing shutters won’t alter the alarm’s performance or trigger it.
+That’s because the shutters do not obstruct with the sensor’s signal.
 The only way the alarm is set off is if the glass is broken or the window is opened.
 If the motion detector is mounted on a wall, shutters shouldn’t trigger the alarm either.
 This sort of sensor transmits infrared rays and uses the reflection of those rays to sense if there is a change in the surroundings.
 A burglar obstructs the sensor’s rays, setting off an alarm.
 The shutters themselves won’t.
 Our experts have mounted shutters with all sorts of different security systems in place.
 Installing shutters in New Brunswick should never compromise your family’s security - and your peace of mind.
 Ask Us About Installing Shutters In New Brunswick, NJ Have more questions about how to install shutters?
 Our professionals have all the tips and tricks to installing shutters in New Brunswick, NJ.
 And we offer the best variety of new shutters.
 Call us at 732-301-6168 or fill out the form below to schedule your free in-home design consultation today!